 Advantages of Sole Proprietorship

-- Complete Control: The owner has full authority over business decisions, allowing for swift and flexible management.
+- Independence: The owner usually has complete authority over business decisions, allowing for swift and flexible management.

 Disadvantages of Sole Proprietorship

-- Limited Capital Access: Raising funds is challenging, as external investors may hesitate to fund a single-owner business.
+- Limited Access to Capital: Raising funds is a major challenge since external investors may not be excited about donating money to a single-owner business.

 A sole proprietorship provides a streamlined approach to business ownership, offering simplicity and control but with limitations in liability and continuity.